 Eat a well balanced diet - some people with epilepsy say that if they skip meals, they are more likely to have a seizure.

 Have a good sleep routine – for some people with epilepsy, sleep is especially important.
-This is because disturbed sleep patterns, or not having enough good quality sleep, can make seizures more likely.
+Disturbed sleep patterns, or not having enough good quality sleep, can make seizures more likely.

 Getting the best possible control of your seizures will improve how well you feel and how you function in your daily life.
 So, as well as looking after your general health, there are some more things you can do.